OpenColonyShip/OpenColonyShip-Concept/concept/science/biology/README.md

 # Non-Playable Species

+## Ancient One (name change?)
+The Ancient Ones were a species that existed long before the others.
+They developed galaxy-wide automated factories, before dying out suddenly.
+They built the factory that built the Mechanicals, they built the automatic gas-extraction system that gave solid surfaces to the Drifters, and they left ruins around the Local Cluster for you to find.

+# Non-Sentient Species

-Non-Playable Species consist of two main categories.
+Non-Sentient species consist of two main categories.
 The actual species are documented within the folder for the species that owns the spaceship on which the species live.

 ## Plants